June 28, 2023 4 Min Read

 5. Get Comfortable Being Uncomfortable!

-Remember: there are so many great opportunities to get involved and make a stand to be an ally that go beyond words!
+Remember: there are so many great opportunities to get involved and take action as an ally that go beyond words!

-Now that TaskHuman Specialist, Matthew Stotts, has shared his knowledge on the importance of taking an active role in being inclusive & and an ally—how do you feel?
+Now that TaskHuman Coach Matthew Stotts has shared his knowledge on the importance of taking an active role in being inclusive & and an ally, how do you feel?
 Informed?
 Intimidated?
 Unsure?
 Excited?
-Whatever resonates with you— digest it, but embrace the opportunity to make an impact and create change.
-Just as you should take pride in your own journey toward self-discovery, remember…pride doesn’t discriminate.
+Whatever resonates with you, digest it, but embrace the opportunity to make an impact and create change.
+Just as you should take pride in your own journey toward self-discovery, remember…Pride doesn’t discriminate.

-Bonus: keep the conversation going beyond pride month—receive support and tips in areas like Allyship, Unconscious Bias, and more.
-TaskHuman specialists are excited to meet you & provide personalized guidance in your journey!
+Bonus: keep the conversation going beyond Pride Month—receive support and tips in areas like Allyship, Unconscious Bias, and more.
+TaskHuman coaches are excited to meet you & provide personalized guidance on your journey!